apache/kylin/website/docs/monitor/job_exception_resolve.md

 - **Solution：**

     1. Please check Kylin and the cluster disk space used for building, clean up invalid files or expand capacity in time.
-    2. Try to clean up Kylin's inefficient storage, please refer to [Storage Quota](../operations/project-operation/toolbar.md#storage_quota) 。
+    2. Try to clean up Kylin's inefficient storage.
     3. For `shuffle no left space on device` problem, you can appropriately increase the number of executor instances to use more computing resources.

         - spark.executor.cores